igorwojda/software-design-concepts/src/igorwojda/pattern/command/README.md

 # Command pattern

 Command pattern decouples the invoker and the receiver by encapsulating an action (command).
+It wraps the request into a specific object (command) that has all the information necessary to perform its task.

+You can think of it as the next stage of refactoring where at first the code is extracted to a separate method, and then moved to a separate object (taking the arguments needed to execute the request).

 ## Entities

 - Command interface - contains execute methods.
 It is the core of the contract.
-- Command implementation - creates a binding between the receiver(s) and an action (and optionally undo action)
+- Concrete Command - creates a binding between the `Receiver` and an action (and optionally undo action)
-- Invoker - instructs the command to perform an action.
+- Invoker - uses the `Command` to perform an action.
 May keep track of the commands, so they can be undone (unexeuted)
-- Receiver - contains the actual steps to perform the action.
+- Receiver - object used by the `Command` to complete its task - contains the actual steps to perform the action.
+- Client - creates a concrete command instance and binds it with the `Receiver` and sets it in the `Invoker`

 ## When to use the Command Pattern?